large expensive house

 The invisible hand that held his insides tightened its grip.

 "There are countless people out there who can write, people who might have as much talent as Hemingway and Fitzgerald, as much imagination as Stephen King and J.K.
 Rowling.
-But it takes more than talent and imagination to succeed in today's marketplace.
+But it takes more than talent and imagination to succeed in today's competitive marketplace.
 What I want to know is whether you are prepared to give one-hundred percent to your craft."

 "I am," Dave quickly assured her.

 "You must be willing to make sacrifices for your career.
 I don't represent prima donnas.
-I won't have a client who cancels book signings to attend his kid's little league game."
+I won't have a client who cancels book signings to attend his kid's Little League game."

-"I don't have any kids."
+"I don't have any children."

 "Let me make it perfectly clear: my personal life will never take precedence over your career, and neither will yours."

-"You're straightforward with me," Dave said.
+"You've been straightforward with me," Dave said.
 "Let me be equally honest.
 I've dreamed of being a writer from the time I sat on my mother's lap as a child and listened to her read me fairy tales.
 If there's a chance of my fulfilling that dream, I swear I won't let anything stand in my way."

 The agent's eyebrows arched.